 - Spinal reconstruction surgery

 At NU-Spine, The Minimally Invasive Spine Surgery Institute in NJ, you have access to a highly trained team of spinal specialists who use a patient-centered approach.
 They tailor treatment to suit your diagnosis for the most effective outcome.
 Don’t let your mid-back pain inhibit your normal life.
-Contact the best spinal doctor and get back to a full range of activities.This page was published on Mar 25, 2020, modified on Jan 26, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey DISCLAIMER: PLEASE READ CAREFULLY
+Contact the best spinal doctor and get back to a full range of activities.Page Updated on Aug 29, 2022 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey